Sevenisko/SharpWood/README.md

 ### From source

-| Note: You need to have .NET Core 3.0 Runtime and SDK installed for usage!
+| Note: You need to have one of these supported Runtimes and SDKs installed for usage!

 1. Download/Clone the repository
 2. Open `SharpWood.sln` in Visual Studio 2019